 - In a medium bowl, combine flour, baking powder, salt, and espresso powder.
 Set aside.

-- Using a double boiler, or in the microwave, in a large bowl melt butter and 1 1/4 cups chocolate chips.** Add the sugar and vanilla and whisk well (it will be thick).
+- In a large bowl, slowly melt butter and 1-1/4 cups chocolate chips in the microwave** stirring until smooth.
+Add the sugar and vanilla and stir with a rubber spatula until combined (it will be thick).
 Add the eggs, one at a time, whisking well between each addition.
 Once the last egg has been combined, whisk vigorously for 30 seconds.

 - Add the flour mixture and use a rubber spatula to stir until combined.
 Stir in the chocolate chips, if using.
 Place the bowl in the refrigerator for 30 minutes to 1 hour, or until the dough firms up.

 - Preheat oven to 325°F and line two baking sheets with parchment paper (don't skip this).
 Scoop the dough into 2 tablespoon portions and place at least 2 inches apart on the prepared baking sheets.
-When you scoop the dough onto the baking sheets the dough might spread a tiny bit, but it should basically hold it's shape.
-If it seems too soft, you can return it to the fridge for another 30 minutes.
+When you scoop the dough onto the baking sheets the dough should spread a tiny bit.
+If it doesn't spread at all moisten the palm of your hand and flatten each dough mound slightly.

-- Bake the cookies for 10-13 minutes, until the edges are set, but they're still a bit underdone in the center.
+- Bake the cookies for 10-13 minutes, until the edges are beginning to set, but they're still a bit underdone in the center.
 Rotate the baking sheets once during bake time.
 The cookies won't get their crackly tops until the very end of cook time or after removal from the oven.
 Place the baking sheets on wire racks to cool.
-Use a spatula to release the cookies from the parchment.
+Once they have cooled and firmed up, use a spatula to release the cookies from the parchment.

 Adapted from Joy the Baker.